 We publish a provisional assessment, based on our findings, of likely civilian casualties for each alleged incident reportedly involving actions by a belligerent.

-Because of wide variations in the quality of casualty recording, Airwars employs a provisional grading system for events alleging non-combatant or ‘friendly fire’ deaths from military actions.
+Because of wide variations in the quality of casualty recording, Airwars employs a provisional grading system for events alleging non-combatant deaths or injuries from military actions.
 This represents our own assessment of allegations, and we urge those using the site to make their own judgement based on available sources.
 Our own grading system is as follows:

 A specific belligerent has accepted responsibility for the killing or injuring of non-combatants or allied forces in a particular incident.